 “We were running out of storage, which was a huge concern,” Bromfield said.
 “We could have never offered our users the amount of storage they have now.
 It would have been overwhelmingly cost prohibitive.”

-Bromfield said that the cost of Exchange was more than triple the cost per user of Google Apps.
-But cost savings isn’t the only perk of Google Apps, Bromfield said.
+Bromfield said that the cost of Exchange was more than triple the cost per user of Google Apps, but cost savings isn’t the only perk of Google Apps.

 “The true benefit is availability.
 We wanted our agents to be able to access their email from anywhere.
 With Exchange, they would access email with Outlook Web Access, but they had no where near the features that Google provides.”

 Coldwell Banker HPW began a phased migration to Google Apps in June 2010.

 “We knew from the get-go it wasn’t going to be a quick migration coming from an old, established mail system,” Bromfield said, “so we migrated office by office.”

 Coldwell Banker HPW first migrated the IT team and administrative assistants from each of the nine offices to Google Apps.

 “It was kind of hectic because once we mentioned the move to Google Apps, everyone wanted to move and we had to tell everyone to slow down,” Bromfield said.

 After migrating the IT team, a group of twenty tech-savvy users from across the company and administrative assistants from all offices, Coldwell Banker migrated each of its nine locations one-by-one.

 A training session was held in each remote location and administrative assistants acted as “Google Guides” to their respective offices.